cloud-of-things/cot-java-agent/DEVELOPER.md

 Supporting new sensors requires creating a class implementing the interface `SensorDeviceService`.

 `TemperatureSensor` is an abstract class implementing `SensorDeviceService` and can be extended to create a custom class.
 A thread is started in the `start()` method in order to measure sensor values at a fixed rate (defined in agent.yaml: recordReadingsInterval).
-This thead has the following tasks:
+This thread has the following tasks:
 * Read a measurement
 * Check for alarms
 * Send the measurement to the `SensorService` so that it will be sent to the CoT in another thread